claui/cookiecutter-vscode-extension/CONTRIBUTING.md

 To see a list of available tasks, run: `poetry run poe tasks`

+## Running the end-to-end test

+To execute the end-to-end test, run: `poetry run poe e2e`

 ## FAQ

 Q: Why is `pyenv` required even though Cookiecutter accepts any